cerndb/tf-spawner/README.md

   `ssh -i ./.ssh/id_rsa -Lmylaptop:6006:localhost:6006 user@bastionhost`
 - Connect browser (chrome) to the forwarded TensorBoard endpoint, example: `mylaptop:6006`

+## Kubernetes Clusters

+CERN users can create Kubernetes clusters on CERN private cloud services, see details at [CERN OpenStack documentation](https://clouddocs.web.cern.ch/containers/quickstart.html)
+Ideally the Kubernetes cluster should have GPU resources for faster training performance.

 ## Limitations and caveats

 TF-Spawner is currently an experimental tool.
 - There is no validation of the user-provided training script, it is simply passed to Python.
 - Users will need to make sure that all the requested pods are effectively running, and will have to manually take care of possible failures.
 - At the end of the training, the pods will be found in "Completed" state, users will need then to manually get the information they need, such as training time, from the pods' log file.
-- Similarly, other common operations, such fetching the saved file with trained model or monitoring with TensorBoard will need to be performed manually.
+- Similarly, other common operations, such fetching the saved file with the trained model or monitoring with TensorBoard will need to be performed manually.
 - These are all relatively easy tasks, but require additional effort and some familiarity with the Kubernetes environment.